qBraid/qBraid/README.md

 ```

 Pass any quantum program of type `QPROGRAM` to the `circuit_wrapper()` and specify a target package
-from `QPROGRAM_LIBS` to "transpile" your circuit to a new program type:
+from `SUPPORTED_QPROGRAMS` to "transpile" your circuit to a new program type:

 ```python
 >>> from qbraid import circuit_wrapper